 (b) in section 51(3) in respect of all kinds of buildings and incidental structures.

-(2) For subregulation (1), the applicable building standards for a building or incidental structure are the requirements in relation to the technical aspects of the construction of a building or incidental structure of that building or incidental structure’s classification that are set out in the edition of the Building Code that is in effect at the time the application for the occupancy permit or building approval certificate is made.
+(2) For subregulation (1), the applicable building standards for a building or incidental structure are the requirements in relation to the technical aspects of the construction of a building or incidental structure of that building or incidental structure’s classification that are set out in the edition of the Building Code that is in effect at the time the application for the occupancy permit or building approval certificate is made, except that an alternative solution cannot be used to comply with a Building Code pool barrier requirement unless the alternative solution is an approved barrier solution.

 [Regulation 31G inserted in Gazette 18 Dec 2012 p.
 6568-9; amended in Gazette 21 Jun 2013 p.
 2446; 7 Dec 2015 p.
-4901.]
+4901; 15 Apr 2016 p.
+1169.]

 31H.
 Applicable building standards for modification of occupancy permit for additional use of building on temporary basis, for occupancy permit for building with existing authorisation or for building approval for building or incidental structure with existing authorisation (s.
 3, 57(4)(b), 48 and 52(1) and (2))